 This is optional, because people won’t eat them.
 But at the risk of sounding pretentious, I find that the smell of fresh rosemary or basil makes eating everything else more enjoyable.
 You still get the flavor through smell, and it’s really great.

 Of course, with all of this, you also want to make sure you have some great serving pieces to arrange it in and on.
-Here are all my favorite pieces that were used in the video above:
+Here are a couple of my favorite pieces that were used in the video above:

 • Olive wood fruit bowl